Tyler Higbee Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Higbee is averaging 5.5 receiving yards per game in two career matchups against the Packers, 5.5 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Higbee is averaging 5.5 receiving yards per game in two career matchups against the Packers, 32.0 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).

 Recent Performances

-- Higbee put together a 20-yard performance against the 49ers in Week 10 on three catches while being targeted five times and scoring one touchdown.
+- In his Week 10 outing against the 49ers, Higbee was targeted five times, picking up 20 yards on three receptions while scoring one touchdown.

-- Higbee's 11 catches (18 targets) have netted him 96 yards (32.0 ypg) and one touchdown during his last three games.
+- Higbee has totaled 96 receiving yards (32.0 per game) and one touchdown, reeling in 11 balls on 18 targets in his last three games.

 Higbee's Los Angeles Teammates